-Following a long time calling for home, Ian returned to Portland and spent two years managing Portland’s 47th Avenue Farm, one of our city’s first CSA (Community Supported Agriculture) farms.
-During this time he oversaw production of 18 acres of organic vegetables, growing food for over 200 Portland area families.
+Following a long time calling for home, Ian returned to Portland and spent two years managing Portland’s 47th Avenue Farm, one of our city’s first CSA (Community Supported Agriculture) farms, overseeing production of 18 acres of organic vegetables, and growing food for over 200 Portland area families.

 Ian launched Portland Edible Gardens in 2013 after talking to one too many people who wanted to grow their own food but didn’t know what to do about it.